chrisroberts/cookbook-sortable_mash/README.md

 SortableMash
 ============

-This cookbook provides a #sorted_hash method to Mash instances.
+This cookbook provides a #sorted_hash method to Mash and Attribute instances.
 In many situations a configuration file is generated via JSON.pretty_generate or some other method using a Hash.
 The #sorted_hash option ensures that hashes are in a consistent order so file contents are not changed simply due to value reordering.

 Ruby 1.8
 --------